LearnOnDemandSystems/docs/lod/aws-virtualization.md

 The VM profile can now be added to a lab profile and launched in the lab.

->[!knowledge] Whenever a running lab profile is saved from the hamburger menu, the EC2 resources in AWS are suspended and do not continue to be billed.
+>[!knowledge] Whenever a running lab profile is saved, the EC2 resources in AWS are suspended and do not continue to be billed.
 When the lab is resumed, billing will resume, the **EC2 instance will reboot** and then the EC2 resource will be available for use in the lab.